MrKlang/AFInterview/AFInterview/Assets/readme.txt

 Your tasks for today are as follows:
 Part 1:
 a) Find a bug in the code logic and fix it
-b) Optimize the ItemsManager class code
+b) Optimize the ItemsManager class code(OK)
-c) Extend the whole system by introducing a concept of a consumable item, that upon using, will either add money or a different item to the inventory.
+c) Extend the whole system by introducing a concept of a consumable item, that upon using, will either add money or a different item to the inventory.(OK)

 Part 2:
 Implement a system that will be used to execute fights between certain army units.